cryptopunksnotdead/legal/2023-02-24-morepunks-dmca-counter-notice.md

 **Q: Is there anything else you think we should know about why you believe the material was removed as a result of a mistake?**

-First there's no copy - the images are all original, that is, they are all new\ncomputer-generated (pixel art) images in the tiny 24 by 24 pixel (24x24px) format by myself (that is, nothing has been copied from opensea.io/collection/morepunks - for example, an official more punks "original" punk image is 1200x1200px with gray-ish background).
+First there's no copy - the images are all original, that is, they are all new computer-generated (pixel art) images in the tiny 24 by 24 pixel (24x24px) format by myself (that is, nothing has been copied from opensea.io/collection/morepunks - for example, an official more punks "original" punk image is 1200x1200px with gray-ish background).